turbot/steampipe-docs/docs/cloud/integrations/azuredatastudio.md

   timestamp desc
 ```

 Data studio previews the data in a table form.
-To convert it into a visual, click `Chart` from the side bar and select `Chart Type` as Bar.
+To convert it into a visual, click `Chart` from the sidebar and select `Chart Type` as Bar.
 The data can be saved in CSV, XML, JSON, Excel formats or as an Image.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"70%"}}>
 <img src="/images/docs/cloud/azure-datastudio-appl-barchart.png" />